Archaeologists unearth 3,000-year-old priestly tomb in northern Peru

-CAJAMARCA, Peru : Archaeologists in northern Peru have unearthed a 3,000-year-old tomb which they believe might have honored an elite religious leader in the Andean country some three millennia ago.
+CAJAMARCA, Peru: Archaeologists in northern Peru have unearthed a 3,000-year-old tomb which they believe might have honoured an elite religious leader in the Andean country some three millennia ago.

 Two seals were also found along the upper edges of the tomb, one with an anthropomorphic face looking east and another with a jaguar design facing west.

-Project leader Yuji Seki said the large size of the tomb, nearly two meters (2.2 yards) in diameter and one meter deep, was "very peculiar," as was the position of the body lying face down with one half of his body extended and feet crossed.
+Project leader Yuji Seki said the large size of the tomb, nearly two meters in diameter and one meter deep, was "very peculiar", as was the position of the body lying face down with one half of his body extended and feet crossed.

 The body was also found with a bone shaped into a tupu, a large pin used by Andean Amerindians to hold cloaks and ponchos, which would have been used to hold a woman's blanket, he added.